Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of the Caribbean 🢖 Wonders of Trinidad and Tobago

 Chacachacare salt pond

 The salinity of water in this pond several times exceeds the sea salinity.
 One can swim safely here – water keeps the swimmer.

 Underwater mud volcano that occasionally rises above the water level with loud, spectacular eruptions and then is washed away again.

 Tobago Main Ridge Forest

 Bat caves with some 0.5 – 1.5 million bats, including vampire bats.
-Infested with histoplasmosis, a dreadful place – dark chamber filled with life.
+Infested with histoplasmosis, a dreadful place – a dark chamber filled with life.

 Dunston Cave (Dunstan’s Cave, Guacharo Cave)

-Not a cave, but narrow gorge with a colony of some 130 oilbirds – guacharos (Steatornis caripensis).
+Not a cave, but a narrow gorge with a colony of some 130 oilbirds – guacharos (Steatornis caripensis).